Wurtzite/JW_Website/content/home/about.md

 +++

 ## Biography
-Justin Wurtzel is a data clerk for Wellington-Dufferin-Guelph (WDG) Public Health and a graduate student of epidemiology at the University of Guelph in the Department of Population Medicince of the Ontario Veterinary College in the Centre for Public Health and Zoonoses.
+Justin Wurtzel is a data analyst for Wellington-Dufferin-Guelph (WDG) Public Health and a graduate student of epidemiology at the University of Guelph in the Department of Population Medicince of the Ontario Veterinary College in the Centre for Public Health and Zoonoses.

 His research interests include mental health and illness, community factors on health and illness, health economics, and statistics.
 He works within the Health Analytics Department at WDG Public Health on K-12 immunization records.